phinze/phinze.github.io/_posts/2014-05-24-useful-tech-terms-part-1.markdown

 __Definition__: Spending disproportionate time and energy spent over an insignificant or unimportant detail of a larger concern.

-The term comes from the story of a committee discussing a plan to build a nuclear power plant.
-They spent the majority of their time arging over the color to paint the bikeshed in the back, because that was the part of the plan that everybody could understand.
+The term comes from an illustrative anecdote of a committee discussing a plan to build a nuclear power plant.
+In their meeting they spend the majority of their time arging over the color to paint the bikeshed in the back, because that was the part of the plan that everybody could understand.

 __Examples__: The phrase is normally used in a derogatory fashion:

-> "Did you hear the VP asking whether or not the app would use HTML5?
-Total
+> "Did you hear the VPs spending like 10 minutes arguing whether or not the app
+> would use responsive design or adaptive design?
+It was clear that they were
+> both just trying to prove to the group that they understood those terms.
-> bikeshedding!"
+> Total bikeshedding!"

 It's best when used in a constructive manner: